myspc-development/art-test/docs/user-guide.md

 - Following creators allows you to receive notifications about new content.
 - Favoriting is for single events or artworks you like right now.
 Following a creator keeps you updated on everything they publish going forward.

+## Sharing Events and Profiles

+- Click **Share** on an event, artwork or user profile to reveal quick links.
+- Facebook, Twitter/X, WhatsApp and email are supported out of the box.
+- If your browser supports it, a **Native Share** button appears for one-tap sharing via the device menu.
+- Share buttons are shown on event cards, individual artwork pages and artist/organization profiles.
+- Each share is logged and contributes to the item’s trending score.

 ## My Events Dashboard

 - Open your **My Events** dashboard from the main menu.